-TobyMac’s, Son Truett Foster McKeehan, An Aspiring Rapper, Passes Away At 21
+TobyMac’s Son, Truett Foster McKeehan, An Aspiring Rapper, Passes Away At 21

 Similarly, Truett’s father wrote a song, “Scars,” in which he laments the state of his relationship with his oldest son.

-“Now you won’t take my phone calls, You won’t text me back at all”
+“Now you won’t take my phone calls/ You won’t text me back at all.”

 Similarly, in a 2018 interview, Toby spoke of the pain at seeing his son earning his hard knocks.